 GRACE uses technology to transform and accelerate educational opportunities for all students in transitional kindergarten through 12th grade.
 Launched in August 2011, our technology initiative provides laptop computers for each student in 4th-12th grades, a SMARTBoard interactive system in each elementary level classroom, and access to 3D printing technologies and software for all students in grades 7-12.

 The technology goals for GRACE align with the National Education Technology Standards for the Digital-Age Classroom, and incorporates the International Society for Technology in Education (ISTE) standards throughout the curriculum.
 Our technology initiative dramatically advances student learning and increases opportunities for creativity, critical thinking, communication, and collaboration.
-Technology tools are used to challenge students in higher-level thinking skills, inspire students to become lifelong learners, and prepare GRACE students for citizenship in the 21st-century world.
+Technology tools are used to challenge students in higher-level thinking skills, inspire students to become lifelong learners, and prepare GRACE students for life beyond the classroom.

 Engaging the World – Missions & Community Service